-However, Harvey argues that irrespective of big business's new-found respectability, 'one condition of the post-war settlement in almost all countries was that the economic power of the upper classes be restrained and that labour be accorded a much larger share of the economic pie' (2005: 15).
-A form of what Harvey terms 'embedded liberalism' emerged across the USA and Europe where 'market processes and entrepreneurial and corporate activities were surrounded by a web of social and political constraints' (ibid.: 11).
-An unintended consequence of one of the US government's 'constraints' on business was the rise of the conglomerate - a form of organisation that, through mergers and acquisitions, combined a range of 'unrelated' businesses under a single company umbrella (Khurana, 2007: 208).
+Harvey (2005) argues that irrespective of big business's new-found respectability, 'one condition of the post-war settlement in almost all countries was that the economic power of the upper classes be restrained, and that labour be accorded a much larger share of the economic pie' (ibid.: 15).
+A form of what Harvey terms 'embedded liberalism' emerged across the US and Europe where 'market processes and entrepreneurial and corporate activities were surrounded by a web of social and political constraints' (ibid.: 11).
+An unintended consequence in the US, of a constraint imposed by the government of the time, was the rise of the conglomerate - a form of organisation that, through mergers and acquisitions, combined a range of 'unrelated' businesses under a single company umbrella (Khurana, 2007: 208).
 Conglomerates emerged partly as a means of bypassing government regulations prohibiting the use of 'vertical or horizontal mergers' that would make it possible for an organisation to dominate a single industry, and partly as a way of increasing earnings per share, the measure that had become the stock market's 'key indicator of a firm's prospects' (ibid.: 208).

-Khurana argues that the rise of the conglomerate where 'a single executive was often responsible for ten or twelve different businesses [meant that] concrete, industry or firm-specific knowledge and skills were devalued [replaced by] the newer more abstract tools and techniques of rational management [that] offered an approach to success that operated without regard to industry distinctions' (2007: 209).
-Management began to be characterised as a set of technical skills and knowledge that had a universality and transferability to all industries and sectors across the USA, and this new view of management and management 'science' (still largely based on mechanical engineering principles) steadily came to dominate US business school curricula.
-In turn, the USA's increasing influence on the post-war global economy, meant that it was not long before this perspective was exported to the Western world, with European organisations and business schools adopting US working and business education practices (Thomas et al., 2013), albeit modified to take account of what Dielic (1998) describes as 'national peculiarities'.
+Khurana argues that the rise of the conglomerate, where 'a single executive was often responsible for ten or twelve different businesses [meant that] concrete, industry, or firm-specific knowledge and skills were devalued [and replaced by] the newer more abstract tools and techniques of rational management [that] offered an approach to success that operated without regard to industry distinctions' (ibid.: 209).
+Management continued to be characterised as a set of technical skills and knowledge that had a universality and transferability to all industries and sectors across the US, and this view of management and management 'science' (still largely based on mechanical engineering principles) continued to dominate US business school curricula.
+In turn, the US's increasing influence on the post-war global economy meant that it was not long before the perspective was exported across the Western world, with European organisations and business schools adopting US working and business education practices (Thomas et al., 2013), albeit modified to take account of what Djelic (1998) describes as the contingent 'national peculiarities' (ibid.).

 Recovery and growth were strong in post-war Western economies.
-Indeed, during the 1950s the British Prime Minister, Harold Macmillan, told his Tory Party Conference audience that 'most of our people have never had it so good'.
-By the end of the 1960s 'embedded liberalism began to break down, both internationally and domestically' (Harvey, 2005: 11), with unemployment and inflation surging, and growth falling.
+Indeed, during the 1950s, the British Prime Minister, Harold Macmillan, told his Tory Party Conference audience that 'most of our people have never had it so good'.
+By the end of the 1960s, 'embedded liberalism began to break down, both internationally and domestically' (Harvey, 2005: 11), with unemployment and inflation surging, and growth falling.
 The economic downturn continued into the 1970s and company shareholders became jittery as share prices and dividends fell.
 The challenge that the management elite faced in this period was that they were charged with being stagnant, bureaucratic technocrats, who were not willing to make the tough decisions necessary to maintain profitability, and who had been churned out by business schools which were more interested in producing competent administrators rather than charismatic, visionary leaders (Khurana, 2007).